hajle-silesia/provisioning/README.md

 ### Secrets management

 OCI Vault is used as a secrets management solution for the cluster.
-Dedicated secret (see vault module config) stores the cluster initialization flag, useful for server nodes during cold start (spinning new cluster).[External Secrets Operator](https://external-secrets.io/latest/) automatically generates cluster secrets from the data stored within the vault as described [here](https://external-secrets.io/latest/provider/oracle-vault/).
+Dedicated secret (see vault module config) stores the cluster initialization flag, useful for server nodes during cold start (spinning new cluster).
+[External Secrets Operator](https://external-secrets.io/latest/) automatically generates cluster secrets from the data stored within the vault as described [here](https://external-secrets.io/latest/provider/oracle-vault/).

 ### DNS